emunsing/gcloud_demo/README.md

 # FastAPI
 - Run locally with uvicorn like `$ uvicorn fastapi_appengine.main:app --reload` where *fastapi_appengine.main* is the python file and `app` is the entrypoint

+# Docker notes
+- Build the current directory  `docker build -t my_tag .`
+- Run a shell in the container: `docker run -it --entrypoint /bin/sh my_tag`

 # SQL in Google Cloud:
 [Tutorial on LinkedIn here](https://www.linkedin.com/pulse/setting-up-postgresql-google-cloud-sql-comprehensive-guide-moopt-kb2hc)
 - Enable sql services